Statute of Frauds Amendment Act 1828: History

-The Act received royal assent on 9 May 1828.
-It Act was adopted in New South Wales by the Act 4 Will 4 No 17 (1834), and extended to the territories of the East India Company by Act No XIV of 1840.
+The act received royal assent on 9 May 1828.
+The act was adopted in New South Wales by the act 4 Will 4 No 17 (NSW) (1834), and extended to the territories of the East India Company by Act No XIV of 1840 (India).

-Sections 1 to 4, so far as they related to personal actions or actions of ejectment in the Superior Courts of Law in Ireland, were repealed by section 3 of, and Schedule A to, the Common Law Procedure Amendment Act (Ireland) 1853 (16 & 17 Vict. c.
-113), subject to the exceptions in section 3 of that Act.
+Sections 1 to 4, so far as they related to personal actions or actions of ejectment in the Superior Courts of Law in Ireland, were repealed by section 3 of, and schedule A to, the Common Law Procedure Amendment Act (Ireland) 1853 (16 & 17 Vict. c.
+113), subject to the exceptions in section 3 of that act.

 Contents

 Preamble

-The preamble said that by Limitation Act 1623 and a similar Act passed in Ireland, namely the act 10 Cha.
-1. Sess.
+The preamble said that by Limitation Act 1623 and a similar act passed in Ireland, namely the Trespass Act 1634 (10 Chas.
+1 Sess.
 2. c.
-6 (I) (1634), various questions have arisen in actions founded on simple contract, as to the proof and effect of acknowledgments and promises offered in evidence for the purpose of taking cases out of the operation of these Acts; and it is expedient to prevent such questions, and to make provision for giving effect to the said Acts and to the intention thereof.
+6 (I)), various questions have arisen in actions founded on simple contract, as to the proof and effect of acknowledgments and promises offered in evidence for the purpose of taking cases out of the operation of these acts; and it is expedient to prevent such questions, and to make provision for giving effect to the said acts and to the intention thereof.

 The preamble was omitted by the Statute Law Revision Act 1890.

 Section 1

-Section 1 provided that in actions of debt or upon the case grounded upon any simple contract no oral acknowledgment or promise shall be deemed sufficient evidence of a new or continuing contract, whereby to take any case out of the operation of the above Acts, or to deprive any party of the benefit thereof, unless such acknowledgment or promise shall be in some writing signed by the party chargeable thereby; and that where there shall be two or more joint contractors, no such joint contractor shall lose the benefit of the above Acts, so as to be chargeable in respect or by reason only of any written acknowledgment or promise made and signed by any other of them, and that nothing in this section shall alter or take away or lessen the effect of any payment of any principal or interest made by any person, and that in actions to be commenced against two or more such joint contractors, if it shall appear that the plaintiff, though barred by either of the above Acts or this Act, as to one or more of such joint contractors, shall nevertheless be entitled to recover against any other or others of the defendants, by virtue of a new acknowledgment or promise, judgment may be given the plaintiff as to such defendants against whom he shall recover, and for the other defendants against the plaintiff.
+Section 1 provided that in actions of debt or upon the case grounded upon any simple contract no oral acknowledgment or promise shall be deemed sufficient evidence of a new or continuing contract, whereby to take any case out of the operation of the above acts, or to deprive any party of the benefit thereof, unless such acknowledgment or promise shall be in some writing signed by the party chargeable thereby; and that where there shall be two or more joint contractors, no such joint contractor shall lose the benefit of the above acts, so as to be chargeable in respect or by reason only of any written acknowledgment or promise made and signed by any other of them, and that nothing in this section shall alter or take away or lessen the effect of any payment of any principal or interest made by any person, and that in actions to be commenced against two or more such joint contractors, if it shall appear that the plaintiff, though barred by either of the above acts or this act, as to one or more of such joint contractors, shall nevertheless be entitled to recover against any other or others of the defendants, by virtue of a new acknowledgment or promise, judgment may be given the plaintiff as to such defendants against whom he shall recover, and for the other defendants against the plaintiff.

 This section was repealed by the Schedule to the Limitation Act 1939.